homectl(1) — Linux manual page

 systemd-homed does not manage any groups besides a group

 matching the user in name and numeric UID/GID.
-Thus any
+Thus any groups

-example with groupadd(8).
-Any non-existent groups are
+groupadd(8).
+Any non-existent groups are ignored.
+This option

-ignored.
-This option may be used more than once, in which
+may be used more than once, in which case all specified group

-case all specified group lists are combined.
-If the user is
+lists are combined.
+If the user is currently a member of a

-currently a member of a group which is not listed, the user
+group which is not listed, the user will be removed from the

 Added in version 245.